Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 That produced the obligatory stoic grunts from the cavemonkeys; they’d found that new bit of their training particularly arduous and draining.

-"But, after that, I’d planned to go shooting today…"
+"But, after that, I’d planned to go shooting today..."

 *That* was guaranteed to hold everyone’s attention.
 For Vemik’s part, he was standing off to the side, watching, learning, quite literally bouncing on the balls of his feet, tail twitching to and fro... but he was deliberately not interfering. *His* focus was the most intense of all, and it never once wavered.